Petlja/PSIML/workshops/intro_to_tensorflow/tf_playground/readme.md

 ![Graph with layers](resources/graph_layers.png)

-From the `Trainer` we are also saving loss and accuracy, as well as ploted predictions on validation set through epochs.
+From the `Trainer` we are also saving loss and accuracy, as well as plotted predictions on validation set through epochs.
 You can see them in SCALARS and IMAGES tabs.

 ## So what should you do?